Pixpipe/pixpipejs/cookbook/readme.md

 **A FILTER SHOULD NEVER ALTER THE INPUT**.

 ## Keep in mind
-A filter may need to be compatible with different kind of inputs and it is to the discredion to the developper to make it properly.
-For example, an filter that takes *Image2D* as input has to deal with a variable number of component per pixel so that it behaves in an expected way with a single-band image (b&w) but also with a RGB or RGBA image.
+A filter may need to be compatible with different kind of inputs and it is to the discretion of the developer to make it properly.
+For example, a filter that takes *Image2D* as input has to deal with a variable number of component per pixel so that it behaves in an expected way with a single-band image (b&w) but also with an RGB or RGBA image.

-If a filter can deal only with a certain kind of input, it should be explicitely stated in the documentation.
+If a filter can deal only with a certain kind of input, it should be explicitly stated in the documentation.

 ## Register your filter
 To make your custom filter accessible when building Pixpipe, you must register it in the file `src/pixpipe.js`.